Team directory

 Steven Wilkinson, Nilekani Professor of India and South Asian Studies and Professor of Political Science and International Affairs

-Steven Wilkinson is Nilekani Professor of India and South Asian Studies, professor of political science and international affairs, Henry R.
+Steven I. Wilkinson (Ph.D., MIT) is dean of Yale’s Faculty of Arts and Sciences.
+He is the Nilekani Professor of India and South Asian Studies and professor of political science and international affairs at Yale University.
+Prior to taking up the FAS dean position in January 2025 he served as Henry R.